 Many enterprises supplement their owned IT assets with leased assets.
 When a data center moves, closes or consolidates, the IT staff must be sure to segregate the leased equipment from the owned equipment.
-Planning the management of the leased assets in advance will save time, hassle and cost.
+Planning the management of the leased assets will save time, hassle and cost.

 If the lease term is ending, are the assets to be returned to the lessor or are you purchasing them?
-A buyout of end of end of lease equipment may be more beneficial financially and could be simpler for your team than returning the assets.
+A buyout of end of lease equipment may be more beneficial financially and could be simpler for your team than returning the assets.
 An ITAD partner who specializes in lease returns can help you determine the best option and simplify the disposition, whichever option you choose.

-For assets being returned to the lessor, what is the data destruction plan (see Issue # 2)?
-You most likely will have to return the assets with the hard drives in place, yet you need to be sure that every single drive is fully sanitized.
-You will need to plan the time for this as well as consider whether your asset management team has the resources to sanitize the drives, ensure the right assets are returned, and to record exactly what is returned?
+For assets being returned to the lessor, what is the data destruction plan?
+(See Issue # 2).
+You most likely will have to return the assets with the hard drives in place and you need to be sure that every single drive is fully sanitized.
+You will also need to plan the time for this and consider whether your asset management team has the resources to sanitize the drives, ensure the right assets are returned and record exactly what is returned?